How Does 4WD Outperform All Wheel Drive

 NB: It’s important to note that hardware variations between AWD and 4WD can’t be compensated for with computer management of ABS modulation or torque distribution.

-While an AWD system with separately controllable electric motors could come close to the capabilities of a 4WD system with locking differentials, ICE-driven AWD systems are limited in their ability to overdrive some wheels continuously.
+While an AWD system with separately controllable electric motors could come close to the capabilities of a 4WD system with locking differentials, ICE-driven AWD systems are limited in their ability to continuously overdrive some wheels.

-Even with four motors driving every wheel separately, in a cross-up situation, the power delivered to each wheel is still limited or restricted to 25% of total power compared to a 4WD with lockers that can deliver 100% of power to any single wheel.
+Even with four motors driving every wheel separately, in a cross-up situation, the power delivered to each wheel is still limited to 25% of the total power compared to a 4WD with lockers that can deliver 100% of power to any single wheel.

 When is AWD Better?